Guidelines for Reviewers

 - The metadata – to clearly identify and describe the data.

-- The data themselves – usability, accessibility through the repository.
+- The data themselves – usability and accessibility through the repository.

 The format of the data description document will be a paper including abstract and references, as specified in the author guidelines.
 There will be a single clearly identifiable link to the data under review within the data description document.
 The data themselves will be held by a data repository that is approved by Geoscience Data Journal.
 The repository must also include software and/or format descriptions needed to read and manipulate the data, or the location of the open-access software that can be used for these purposes.
 The data should be accessible across platforms e.g. Linux, Mac and Windows.
 In addition to the metadata required by the repository, further metadata that facilitates re-use of the data may be required.